Nazaniiin/DataVisualization_with_D3/README.md

 One thing I would like to have in the dataset was a category showing how experienced a player is.
 It could be that the number of home runs(HR) or batting average(BA) score have correlations with the level of experience a player has.

-**After applying feedback 1 in index2.html:**
-I decided to go with a lighter color pallete, as well as remembering to use the same color pallete in both visualizations

-**After applying feedback 2 in index3.html:**
-I decided to include a short description for my visualizations explaining my interpretation from the data.

 ### Plot 2: How does the weight of a player affect the number of Home Runs(HR)?
 Does handedness play a role in here as well?

 In my second plot, I decided to observe how weight can/might affect the number of home runs(HR).
 I also wanted to use the `handedness` variable to see how weight and handedness are related.